matthiasprobst/pivmetalib/README.md

 It allows to describe PIV recordings, software, hardware and other related entities in a state-of-the-art and good scientific practice compliant way.

-The library is depends on [ontolutils](https://ontology-utils.readthedocs.io/en/latest/), which provides the object-oriented interface to the ontology and the JSON-LD serialization.
+The library depends on [ontolutils](https://ontology-utils.readthedocs.io/en/latest/), which provides the object-oriented interface to the ontology and the JSON-LD serialization.